Journeys into West African Music and Culture

 Djoliba Crossing is both an adventure memoir and a guidebook for the music traditions of West Africa.
 Descriptions of ancient music and festivals are enriched by original artwork, historical research, and rhythm notations for the djembé, dununba, sangban, and kenkeni drums.
 Together, they offer a glimpse into a world hidden off the beaten path, and chronicle an artist’s journey deep into realms of the unexpected.

-Djoliba Crossing is 192 pages of stories, historical and cultural information, rhythm transcriptions, maps, and more — with over 70 full color illustrations.
+Djoliba Crossing is a premium quality, full color book with 192 pages of stories, historical and cultural information, rhythm transcriptions, maps, and more.
+The book contains over 70 full color illustrations.

 - 192 pages

 - 70 full-color illustrations

 - hand-drawn maps